terra-money/docs/docs/develop/how-to/integrate-wallet-provider.md

 In this guide, we'll go over how to set up a react app, integrate wallet provider, check the balance of the connected account and trigger a token swap.
 If you want to integrate Terra Station into an existing react app you can skip past the `Project Setup` section.

-*Want to dive in?
-Use our premade React template*
+*Just want to dive in?
+Check out the getting started section for our premade templates [here](https://github.com/terra-money/wallet-provider/).*

-`npx terra-templates get wallet-provider:create-react-app your-terra-app`

 ## Prerequisites